Working with us

-Vacancies for positions with Exmoor National Park Authority (ENPA) are advertised on this website and will also be advertised in the local press, relevant external websites or publications as appropriate for each vacancy.
+Vacancies for positions with Exmoor National Park Authority (ENPA) are advertised on this website and may also be advertised in the local press, relevant external websites or publications as appropriate for each vacancy.

 Applying for a job with ENPA

-All vacancies advertised for ENPA require the completion of an application form.
-The information provided in an application form is the only information we will use in deciding whether or not you will be short listed for the selection process.
-(Please do not send in either CV's or testimonials as these will not be taken into consideration.)
+All vacancies advertised for ENPA require the completion of an application form via Webrecruit (the link to apply will be provided on the advertisement).
+The information provided in an application form is the only information we will use in deciding whether or not you will be shortlisted for the selection process (Please do not send in either CV's or testimonials as these will not be taken into consideration).
 Your application form is therefore very important.
 It is essential that you read the job description and person specification we provide for a vacancy and use your form to tell us how you match the requirements of the post.
-If you have any questions or difficulties in completing the application form please contact the Corporate and Customer Support team on 01398 322231.
+If you have any questions or difficulties in completing the application form or need to apply in a different format, please contact HR on 01398 322231.

 Selecting candidates for interview

 The application form is not used as a test for literacy, unless literacy is a genuine requirement of the job.
-If the person specification specifically states the need for good written communication skills do note that it will be important for you to consider how your content and writing style will be assessed.
+If the person specification specifically states the need for good written communication skills do note that it will be important for you to consider how your content, writing style and presentation will be assessed.

 If you are short-listed you will be asked to attend an interview, normally at Exmoor House in Dulverton.
-We will aim to give candidates 7 days notice of an interview unless the date has been previously stated.
-Dependent upon the nature of the post, short-listed candidates may be asked to undertake written exercises or a relevant work-based test or prepare and deliver a presentation as part of the interview process.
+We will aim to give candidates 7 days' notice of an interview unless the date has been previously stated.
+Dependent upon the nature of the post, shortlisted candidates may be asked to undertake a written exercise, a relevant work-based test or prepare and deliver a presentation as part of the interview process.
 Should this be the case, you will be informed of the specific requirements in the letter inviting you to attend for interview.
 Interviews will be conducted by at least two people.